abaer123/Racing-Repository/Courses/Workshops/CICD/2_Execution_Order_And_DAGs.md

      - echo "race_car_f"
    ```
 4. If you now click the visualize tab you can see just how complex the many stages are.
 Lets go ahead and go back to the **_Edit_** tab and click **Commit changes**.
 5. Once committed use the left hand navigation menu to click through **CI/CD -\> Pipelines** and click the hyperlink starting with **_#_** on the most recently kicked off pipeline.
-Here we can watch all of the paths of our DAG run at the same time.
+Here we can watch all of our cars race to be the first path done.

 > Example: **_#577244133_**